python/cpython/Doc/library/http.cookies.rst

       The same security warning from :class:`SerialCookie` applies here.

 A further security note is warranted.
-For backwards compatibility, the :mod:`Cookie` module exports a class named :class:`Cookie` which is just an alias for :class:`SmartCookie`.
+For backwards compatibility, the :mod:`http.cookies` module exports a class named :class:`Cookie` which is just an alias for :class:`SmartCookie`.
 This is probably a mistake and will likely be removed in a future version.
 You should not use the :class:`Cookie` class in your applications, for the same reason why you should not use the